What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 - Defining the scope and scale of an investigation.
 Careful planning is necessary at the outset to ensure the investigation is proportionate and effective in isolating the relevant conduct, and the relevant universe of documents.
 In our experience businesses in crisis will sometimes apply parameters that are too broad in scope, which can be a costly and distracting exercise.

-What do you consider will be the most significant corruption-related challenges posed to businesses in your jurisdiction over the next 18 months?
+What do you consider will be the most significant bribery and corruption-related challenges posed to businesses in your jurisdiction over the next 18 months?

 How would you improve the legal framework and process for preventing, investigating and prosecuting cases of bribery and corruption?

-As mentioned above, Canada has been criticized for its relatively weak anti-corruption enforcement efforts to date.
-Unlike in the US, in Canada there have been limited resources focused on bribery, corporate fraud and white collar matters.
-Few cases have been prosecuted to date.
-Ideally, Canada would send a stronger message when it comes to anti-corruption, by devoting more resources to the investigation, and prosecution of bribery and corruption.
-That said, the recent steps outlined under question #16 above suggest that Canada is beginning to take these matters more seriously.
+Canada has been criticized for its relatively weak anti-corruption enforcement efforts to date.
+Contrary to enforcement in the US, Canada has focused only limited resources on bribery, corporate fraud and white collar matters, resulting in few prosecutions to date.
+Ideally, Canada would send a stronger message when it comes to anti-corruption by devoting more resources to the investigation and prosecution of bribery and corruption.
+That said, the recent steps outlined under questions 17 and 19 above suggest that Canada is beginning to take these matters more seriously.
 Time will tell.

 Canada: Bribery & Corruption